|

 He dropped two objects into Faramir's hand.
 The first was a small

-gold ring, engraved with the word 'Forever'.
-The second was a
+silver ring, engraved with the word 'Forever'.
+The second was

 "Are you sure these are hers?"

-"The ring isno doubt about that, my friend.
-I had
+"The ring is.
+No doubt about it, my friend.
+I had it made

 "What does the letter say?"

 "Not much.
-She was abandoned in Rihatthat's an oasis
+She was found in Rihatthat's an oasis about

-about fifty miles to the eastwith a bad wound in her shoulder.
+fifty miles to the eastwith a bad wound to her shoulder.

 She was still alive when the letter was written, six days ago."